wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    Once infrastructure monitoring is up and running, the basic Node.js application uses a Prometheus client libary to track metrics across the app.

-   Finally, add recording and alerting rules, build out a series of routes so any alerts created get to their desired endpoint.
+   Finally, add recording and <a href="#Alerting">alerting</a> rules, build out a series of routes so any alerts created get to their desired endpoint.

    The course also looks at creating persistent dashboards with Grafana and use its various graphing options to better track data.